Back to Delaware

 Stricken 6/30/25

-• Adds the Secretary of the Department of Natural Resources and Environmental Control or their designee as a new member.
+• It adds the Secretary of the Department of Natural Resources and Environmental Control (or their representative) to the list of task force members.

 SA 2